-As you can pretty easily tell from the list of applications, the K20 was mostly used in smaller vehicles while the K24 was mostly used in larger vehicles, mostly because the increased low-end power is really helpful in larger vehicles.
+As you can pretty easily tell from the list of applications, Honda used the K20 in their smaller vehicles.
+The K24 was mostly used in larger vehicles, mostly because the increased low-end power is really helpful in larger vehicles.

 VTEC and iVTEC

 Both the K20 and K24 use both types of i-VTEC.
-There are two kinds of iVTEC: one for the economy and one for performance, both of which combine VTEC and VTC.
-The head for the K20 and K24 are extremely similar, with most of the difference being in the camshafts.
+There are two kinds of iVTEC: one for the economy and one for performance.
+Both versions combine VTEC and VTC.
+The heads for the K20 and K24 are extremely similar, with most of the difference being in the camshafts.

-Across all K20s and K24s, there are differences like such as intake manifolds, throttle bodies, exhaust manifolds, ECUs, stock power output, and more, but all K20s are pretty similar and all K24s are pretty similar.
+Across all K20s and K24s, there are differences such as intake manifolds, throttle bodies, exhaust manifolds, ECUs, stock power output, and more, but all K20s are pretty similar, and all K24s are pretty similar.

 One of the most popular setups for a K-Series swap is to use a K24 bottom end with a K20 head.
 You might be wondering why not just swap in a full K24 with the performance version of iVTEC, such as the K24A2 from the TSX?

-To address these compatibility issues you’ll need to install an RSX-S or Civic Si intake manifold and throttle body.
-You’ll also have to find or make a plug for the EGR port on the TSX head since it’ll be exposed with the new intake manifold.
-Taking a K24 from an Element, CRV, or Accord and pairing is with a K20A2 head solves all the problems just mentioned.
+To address these compatibility issues, you’ll need to install an RSX-S or Civic Si intake manifold and throttle body.
+You’ll also have to find or make a plug for the EGR port on the TSX head since you will expose it by swapping intake manifolds.

 K24 + K20A2 Head